Use Case:

 4. Choose the Autotask or ConnectWise ticket observer (depending on which PSA you use)

-5. The App Bot needs to know how to communicate with your PSA: choose it from the PSA Integration menu
+5. The App Bot needs to know how to communicate with your PSA: choose the existing API connection from the PSA Integration menu

 Viewing the Data From Your PSA:

-If you're curious to see what data we've been ingesting from your PSA, you can see it from the Data -> Data menu:
+If you're curious to see what data we've been ingesting from your PSA, you can see it from the Monitor and Notify > Data menu and selecting the appropriate Data View:

 Configuring a Notification: